 Then came the one shower that left so much hair clogging the plug I was genuinely worried I had next-to-zero left on my head.
-As I tentatively ran a comb through my brittle tresses afterwards (copious coconut oil couldn’t quench it for more than a day), there seemed to be no end to the thick clumps of strands coming out in my hands.
+As I tentatively ran a comb through my brittle tresses afterward (copious coconut oil couldn’t quench it for more than a day), there seemed to be no end to the thick clumps of strands coming out in my hands.

 Panicked tears were shed, an emergency appointment with my general practitioner was booked, and a barrage of late-night Google searches commenced.

-Though I’d run through all the worst-case scenarios and convinced myself there was some terribly complicated root cause, it took all of five minutes for my doctor to call it as the relatively simple-to-treat (though undeniably out-of-control) condition it was: anaemia.
-We did a few blood tests to confirm, and sure enough, my results reported ferritin levels (aka iron stores) that were close enough to rock bottom for hair thinning, paleness, dry skin and a lack of energy to become de rigour.
+Though I’d run through all the worst-case scenarios and convinced myself there was some terribly complicated root cause, it took all of five minutes for my doctor to call it as the relatively simple-to-treat (though undeniably out-of-control) condition it was: anemia.
+We did a few blood tests to confirm, and sure enough, my results reported ferritin levels (aka iron stores) that were close enough to rock bottom for hair thinning, paleness, dry skin and a lack of energy to become de rigueur.
 When your body’s iron stores plummet, your periods can disappear, you might feel out of breath whilst just doing normal everyday things and you can experience heart palpitations.

-What's the Deal With Anaemia?
+What's the Deal With Anemia?

 The same goes if you’re a vegan or vegetarian, according to Weatherhead.
 “The soaring rise in popularity of vegan and plant-based diets is another key factor behind why more and more people are finding themselves nutrient deficient,” he says.
 Weatherhead is on the money with this one.
-According to recent stats published in The Lancet, around a third of people in the UK are anaemic.
+According to recent stats published in The Lancet, around a third of people in the UK are anemic.

-If you suspect anaemia could be playing into your current health status, it’s wise to see a GP as soon as you can.
-“Iron deficiency may also be caused by an underlying condition such as Crohn’s disease or coeliac disease,” warns Powles.
+If you suspect anemia could be playing into your current health status, it’s wise to see a GP as soon as you can.
+“Iron deficiency may also be caused by an underlying condition such as Crohn’s disease or celiac disease,” warns Powles.
 “These conditions affect the absorption of nutrients such as iron from the intestine, making it harder to extract the amount of iron the body needs to function properly.”

 How to Boost Your Iron Levels

-If you’ve established that anaemia is an issue (a simple blood test with your GP is the safest way to know for sure) it’s time to consider the best route back to full health.
+If you’ve established that anemia is an issue (a simple blood test with your GP is the safest way to know for sure) it’s time to consider the best route back to full health.
 “A GP may prescribe supplements that help boost iron levels.
 These are typically prescribed for several months to bring iron levels back to normal,” says Powles.

 “However, a change in diet can help to maintain a sufficient level of iron over the long term,” he continues.
-“Red meat (such as beef and lamb), dark leafy-green vegetables and dried fruits (such as apricots, prunes and raisins) are all rich sources of iron,” he says.
-For pescatarians, shellfish (such as clams and lobster) are also great sources, while if you’ve gone plant-based, try making lentils, beans, pumpkin and sesame seeds all mealtime regulars.
+“Red meat (such as beef and lamb), dark leafy green vegetables, and dried fruits (such as apricots, prunes, and raisins) are all rich sources of iron,” he says.
+For pescatarians, shellfish (such as clams and lobster) are also great sources, while if you’ve gone plant-based, try making lentils, beans, pumpkin, and sesame seeds all mealtime regulars.